aditya-xq/altcss/README.md

 Interested to know more about why I created this?
 Read this [blog post](https://medium.com/p/8f8e11f4a875).

 ## 📦 Installation
-To get started with Alt CSS, add it to your project:
+To get started with AltCSS, add it to your project:

 ```sh
 npm install altcss